sxwd4ever/UQSTEPS_modelica/readme.md

 As is shown in Figure 2, the simulation code is configured with fixed pre-defined design point values  $T_{HTF,in}=800°C,T_{amb}=45°C, \dot{m}_{co2}=125 kg/s, \dot{m}_{HTF,in}=40 kg/s$  (marked with red under line).
 Other parameter values can be assigned by modifying these parameters.

 To run the simulation, click the simulation button in the toolbar menu to start the simulation and see result.
 More instruction about how to run a Modelica simulation can be found in [OpenModelica User’s Guide](https://www.openmodelica.org/doc/OpenModelicaUsersGuide/latest/)
+### 2.1 Consideration in parameter modification

+For a given power block, the off-design simulation is only feasible with valid system parameters.
+The value of the input parameters can not be set arbitrarily since invalid parameters will cause initial errors or runtime errors and halt the simulation abnormally.
+For example, the geometry parameter for heater, low temperature recuperator (LTR) and high temperature recuperator (HTR) are selected with careful computation.
+For turbomachines, the performance maps are also valid within certain range and validity issue should be considered as well.

+It is a complicated task to find the proper parameter values and boundary conditions for given power block.
+Therefore, on-design simulation involving the design process is required before fulfilling the off-design simulation, through which the system parameters can be figured out.
+If the design point altered, the configuration of parameters such as geometry (TIM, TIP, channel numbers of LTR, HTR, etc.) should be updated as well to enable the off-design simulation.

+For current configuration (10 WMe sCO2 RCBC), variations ranging in $\pm 15 \%$ of the design point are valid.
+The feasibility for bigger variations can not be guaranteed.

 ## 2. Performance map generation using Python